Water Leaks Under Tile? (4 Urgent Steps!)

 - Gather Your Tools: You’ll need a grout saw or scoring tool, a hammer, a chisel, a putty knife, and safety glasses.

-- Inspect the Subfloor: Once the tile is removed, inspect the subfloor for signs of water damage, such as rot, mold, or discoloration.
+Be careful not to damage the subfloor underneath. - Inspect the Subfloor: Once the tile is removed, inspect the subfloor for signs of water damage, such as rot, mold, or discoloration.

 Tips on Documenting the Damage for